-South Carolina's NCAA tournament path starts at ECU
+South Carolina’s NCAA Tournament path starts at ECU

-South Carolina baseball is back in the NCAA tournament, and the Gamecocks are headed just a few hours away for their regional.
+South Carolina baseball is back in the NCAA Tournament, and the Gamecocks are headed just a few hours away for their regional.

-The NCAA selection committee on Monday placed USC (33-24, 17-13 SEC) in a regional hosted by No. 12 national seed East Carolina in Greenville, NC.
+The NCAA selection committee on Monday placed USC (33-24, 17-13 SEC) in a regional hosted by No. 12 overall seed East Carolina in Greenville, N.C.
 The Gamecocks will open at 2 p.m.
 Friday against No. 3 seed Ohio State on ESPN2.
 The other team in the bracket is No. 4 seed UNC-Wilmington.

 “We’re ready for the postseason, ready to go play for a chance to get to Omaha.
 We were going to be excited no matter where we were going, so now we’re focused on Ohio State,” coach Mark Kingston said.